beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 - *Users and Groups*: OpenNebula supports multiple user accounts and groups, various authentication and authorization mechanisms, as well as Access Control Lists (ACL) allowing fine grained permission management.
-- *Virtualization Subsystem*: communicates with the hypervisor installed in a physical host enabling the management and monitoring of the life cycle of VMs.
+- *Virtualization Subsystem*: communicates with the hypervisor installed on a physical host enabling the management and monitoring of the life cycle of VMs.
 - *Network Subsystem*: manages virtual networking provided to interconnect VMs, supports VLANs and Open vSwitch.